joshukraine/dotfiles/README.md

 ### Prerequisites

-The dotfiles assume you are running OS X (10.10 or higher) with the following software preinstalled:
+The dotfiles assume you are running macOS (10.10 or higher) with the following software preinstalled:

 * [Git](https://git-scm.com/)
 * [Vim](http://www.vim.org/)